CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 Cylinders
 """""""""

-The cylinderical shape is given by the radius :math:`r` and the height :math:`h` (in the local coordinate system of the cylinder).
+The cylindrical shape is given by the radius :math:`r` and the height :math:`h` (in the local coordinate system of the cylinder).
 The natural orientation of the cylinder is along the positive z-axis, with an optional rotation specified by the ``Orientation`` particle property. :math:`r` and :math:`h` are determined by the particle property components ``Aspherical Shape.X`` and ``Aspherical Shape.Z``.
 The second vector component (`Y`) is ignored.
 If ``Aspherical Shape`` is not defined, OVITO will fall back to :math:`h = 2 r`, with :math:`r` taken from the ``Radius`` property instead.